If you can learn how to save money on a low income, you will be able to quickly build up a financial buffer which will help protect you from debt.

 You can then use these payments to cover a portion of your mortgage.

-If moving to a new area or type of accommodation seems unappealing, think of it as a short-term solution to help you gain financial freedom.
+If moving to a new area or type of accommodation seems unappealing, think of it as a short-term solution to help you gain financial freedom from loans today.

 If your current situation means you are regularly living hand to mouth, you need to look at ways to escape this scenario.